barryclark/jekyll-now/about.md

 That paradigm can no longer exist, and must be systematically disrupted.
 All oppressions must fall.

+This blog will not be an attempt to define decolonization or to educate readers in post-colonial theory, intersectionality, or white supremacy.
+Such topics require reading, discussion and introspection and would detract too much from the main point of writing about Statistics.
+As a first resource, a reading list curated by [decolonization.org](http://decolonization.org/index.php/des) is available [here](https://decolonization.wordpress.com/decolonization-readings/) (especially check out the online resources near the bottom).
+Also, an archive of discussions and writings from the #RhodesMustFall Campaign at the University of Cape Town is available [here](http://www.jwtc.org.za/the_salon/volume_9.htm) and contains some of the foremost thinking on decolonization in a Southern African context.

 Over the past years studying Statistics, I have noticed that the discipline seems to think itself immune from engaging on these types of moral issues because as a science it is "objective."
 In fact, the history of Statistics is far from ethically neutral.
 Similarly, Statistical techniques and algorithms are currently being used in equally dubious ways, perhaps because users are not taught to think critically about their position in the world, or the history of the problems they are trying to solve.